 Lithium has the highest electrochemical potential of any metal, an extremely high co-efficient of thermal expansion, fluxing and catalytic characteristics, and low density.
 Lithium is highly sought after for a range of industrial uses, in particular energy storage where it is a vital component of most popular battery electrolytes and electrodes.
 A high charge and power to weight ratio makes lithium ideal for applications where weight is a significant consideration.
 Lithium demand is forecast to increase 10-fold over the next decade, driven largely by demand for batteries for electric vehicles and energy storage.

-While lithium is found in pegmatites, brines and clays, lithium bearing clays have several characteristics that meet Jindalee’s investment criteria including:
+Lithium is found in pegmatites, brines and sediments.
+Lithium bearing sediments at Jindalee’s McDermitt Project have several positive characteristics including:

 - Mineralisation is from surface, flat lying to shallowly dipping with low to non-existent stripping ratios.

 - Contained within soft rocks suggesting low cost mining.

 - Favourable metallurgy – initial testwork has indicated high lithium recoveries from conventional sulphuric acid leaching at low temperature and atmospheric pressure and excellent potential to beneficiate the ore.

 Increasing domestic demand and energy security goals make the USA an ideal location for development of lithium projects:

 - Growing local demand is currently satisfied by imported material with the Silver Peak mine owned by Albermarle Corporation (NYSE: ALB) the only operating production facility in the US.